 Herbs as everyday medicine

-Population studies have shown that diets rich in herbs and spices are linked to lower rates of certain diseases.
+Population studies have shown that diets rich in herbs and spices are linked to lower rates of certain chronic diseases.

 Many powerful phytonutrients are unique to herbs such as turmeric and rosemary, they are not found in fruit or vegetables.

 The most basic form of herbal medicine is to eat herbs straight from the garden, to cook with them, and to make them into herbal teas.

 It doesn't have to be expensive to eat herbs every day.
 There are many herbs that you can grow at home in the garden, or even in a pot on a sunny balcony or windowsill.

 Grow your own herbs

 Where to plant

 Medicinal herbs require healthy, organic soil that has not been treated with pesticides or artificial fertilisers.

 Using artificial fertilisers may help the plant to grow quickly and look healthy, however if you plan to the eat the leaves, you should ensure that only organic materials are added to your soil.